edyatl/clickhouse-event-processor/README.md

    - Distributes events into different categories: Install, Trial, Activation.
    - Executes GET requests based on the event types.

+**Update 2024-04-09:**

+- Implemented bypass of cancelled trials processing to ensure accurate event tracking.
+- Added functionality to set the secret path of the base URL in the configuration settings for enhanced security.
+- Introduced the `FINAL` instruction into SQL queries within the `FROM` section to retrieve ClickHouse rows without duplicates, optimizing data retrieval.
+- These updates enhance the reliability, security, and performance of the clickhouse_event_checker tool.

 **Update 2024-02-14:** when the *af_start_trial* event arrives, we wait 1 hour from *event_time* and if a new *trial_renewal_cancelled* event arrives for the same id (af_sub1), then we do nothing, and if it doesn’t arrive, then we send a get request as usual.